-From a pure products standpoint the LVL is not the best loader on the market, it is not the fastest, lightest, smallest, etc. But it does fill a void in pricing.
+From a pure product standpoint, the LVL is not the best loader on the market, it is not the fastest, lightest, smallest, etc. But it does fill a void in pricing.

 When it comes down to it you are buying a $150 loader, when something like the Halo Too for $75 can get the job done.
-If you are that value conscious it is likely you would pick an even cheaper option, like the Halo Too.
-If you are thinking getting a high-end hopper just spend the extra $50 and get a Spire III.
+If you are that value-conscious it is likely you would pick an even cheaper option, like the Halo Too.
+If you are thinking to get a high-end hopper just spend the extra $50 and get a Spire III.

 GI Sportz LVL Gallery